 Learning & Teaching Activities

 The key learning takes place by practicing the major components of the Personal Software Process, PSP, using the SPI Tools programming environment.
 SPI tools should assist you to follow the process correctly and includes a mechanism where you can record your personal reflections at the end of writing each program.
-Personal planning and time management are integral to the PSP and is reflected in the late penalty mechanism.
+Personal planning and time management are integral to the PSP and this is reflected in the late penalty mechanism.

 The essays provide opportunities to research issues relevant to the practical application of software process improvement in a range of areas, including the PSP.
 They also require reflection on the significance of the topics covered with respect to the big picture and to your own personal circumstances.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.You are expected to spend 10 hours per week on the course.
 This includes:

 - preparation for and review of lectures,